nielsbasjes/yauaa/analyzer/src/main/code-gen/UserAgents/ISOLanguageCode/README.md

     Ref_Name  varchar(150) NOT NULL,   -- Reference language name
     Comment   varchar(150) NULL)       -- Comment relating to one or more of the columns

-In addition, language codes from serveral sources http://www.localeplanet.com/icu/index.html https://lingohub.com/documentation/developers/supported-locales/language-designators-with-regions/
+In addition, language codes from several sources http://www.localeplanet.com/icu/index.html https://lingohub.com/documentation/developers/supported-locales/language-designators-with-regions/